 This short story came out shortly before Nabokov's novel was released.
 Parker's Lolita gets a considerably happier ending.

 Where I Read It: Great American Short Stories: From Hawthorne to Hemingway

 Sarah Penn's husband promised her 40 years ago that she would one day have a real house, not the home that's been crumbling around the family for decades.
 It's a promise he has never fulfilled, instead providing nicer, newer quarters for the farm animals.
 At the start of the story he's determined to build another barn.
 When Sarah lays out her case plainly, he's unmoved.
 In a poignant moment she retreats to her room, emerges again after a while with red eyes, and resumes her work.

-She appears resigned, but instead winds up meeting his taciturn obstinacy and callousness with quiet resolve.
+After appearing resigned, she winds up meeting his taciturn obstinacy and callousness with quiet resolve.
 If her husband is a wall, she finds a clever way around him that works out for everyone.
-There's a difference between being dutiful and being a doormat, and she knows her own mind and what's right (even when a clergyman comes over at once point to advise her against her unorthodox course of action, she remains resolved).
-Freeman I suspect was giving Sarah the kind of satisfying outcome that she would have liked more women in the real world to enjoy, should they be stuck with such a husband.
+There's a difference between being dutiful and being a doormat, and she knows her own mind and what's right.
+(Even when a clergyman comes over at once point to advise her against her unorthodox course of action, she remains resolved.)
+Freeman I suspect was giving Sarah the kind of satisfying outcome that she would have liked more women in the real world to enjoy, should they have been stuck with such a husband.